Find out how Info For Me can help you

 9.00am to 5.00pm

-Care services are available to help people who need support because of illness, disability, a mental health problem or an addiction.
+Social care support services are available for people who need support because of illness, disability, a mental health problem or an addiction.

-The council helps you get the services you need and what you’re entitled to get, so you – or the person you care for – can live at home as independently as possible.
+The council helps you get the services you need so you – or the person you care for – can live at home as independently as possible.

 Your rights